fdevlees/CINDES/README.md

 *   **ID_Gauss**, your computational software submission script
 *   **cindes_submit**, potentially your CINDES submission script, where PYTHONPATH refers to the _Project_ directory.

-Also, make the script **qsta** generally available, for example in your bin/ folder, and include the path in **cindes_submit**.
+Also, make the script **qsta** generally available, for example in your bin/ folder, make it executable (chmod +x qsta), and include the path in **cindes_submit**.
 The **qsta** script collects relevant data from the slurm scheduler, needed to verify whether calculations are still running, have failed or have completed.

 Run the module.